AlexandrePoisson/Dooble-Detector/README.md

 <img src="DoobleApp.gif" width="25%"/>

-The work is mostly based on Tensorflow Object detection tutorial, both for the training part, than for the deployment on iOS.
+The work is mostly based on Tensorflow Object detection tutorial, both for the training part, and for the deployment on iOS.

 Dooble is a trademark of Asmodee group.